linkpy/pancake-pm/README.md

 This will fetch the package from `https://github.com/username/repo-name.git`.

 If the package has the file `package-name/sources/myfile.nelua`, it can be loaded by doing `require 'myfile'`.

+If the package is loaded by another package, the global PPM_SUB_PACKAGE will be set to true in the preprocessor.